 Geometry Viewer - A 3D viewport for viewing and manipulating 3D scenes or objects interactively.
 A geometry viewer can be found in Panes (alt+3 in any pane) or the Node Viewers of all Geometry Object components.

 Global OP Shortcut - a name for an component that is accessible from any node in a project, which can be declared in a component's Global Operator Shortcut parameter.

 GPU - The Graphics Processing Unit.
 This is the brain of the graphics card.

 Instance - (1) A Geometry component can be rendered many times using CHOPs, (2) an OP that doesn't actually have its own data, but rather just points to (or has an input) whose data it uses.
 Examples include Null OPs, Select OPs, Switch OPs.

-Link - Unlike a Wire that connects nodes in the same Operator Family, a Link is the dashed lines between nodes in the network that represent other data flow between nodes, like CHOP Exports, node paths in parameters, and expressions in parameters referencing CHOP channels, DAT tables and other nodes.
+Link - Unlike a Wire that connects nodes in the same Operator Family, a Link is the dashed lines between nodes that represent other data flowing between nodes, like CHOP Exports, node paths in parameters, and expressions in parameters referencing CHOP channels, DAT tables and other nodes.

 Network - Every component contains a network of operators that create and modify data.
 The operators are connected by wires that define where data is routed after the operator cooks its inputs and generates an output.

 Network Editor - A pane type where networks of operators can be created and edited.